 Frequently Asked Questions

-Protect your drainage systems and adhere to legislation with our expert drainage solutions that will help to keep your drains clear and FOG free.
+Find out all you need to know about our grease management services and how we help you keep your commercial kitchen FOG free in our frequently asked questions.
 As a team of commercial kitchen services experts with over 20 years in the industry, we recognise the importance of ensuring that your business runs as smoothly as possible, to find out more about our drainage solutions contact our team today or take a look at the list of frequently asked questions below.

 About Fats, Oils, & Grease